RN0311/RN0311.github.io/README.md

-Thank you for stalking, JK!😉 This is my pretty basic portfolio, and feel free to open issues if any!
+This is my pretty basic portfolio, and feel free to open issues if any!

 <br>
 Love,